-- 4.30.
-Bristol City has developed, (with the assistance of funding from English Heritage,) a website called 'Know Your Place, an open source heritage resource.
-The website is an extensive resource for the wider community as well as for proponents of development to allow them to better inform themselves of the particular historic qualities of a site and its surroundings. - 4.31.
-The Legible City is focused on creating a unique and coherent identity, one that can expand beyond signage to encompass a range of street furniture and structures.
-It has a program of developing playful connections, coupled with an open source map resource for use by individuals, communities and business and finally the physical signage with integrated sensor technology. - 4.32.
-Bristol is also embarking on public realm improvement programs focusing on three distinct inner city precincts, the largest of which is the Temple Quarter surrounding the central train station.
-They have established the precinct as an enterprise zone providing a clear spatial and urban design framework coupled with a streamlined regulatory approvals process for developments compliant with the urban design framework.
-Interestingly car parking is purposely restricted within the central business districts to essential vehicles-only, noting that the street network is limited in capacity and to allow for additional car parking would simply exacerbate traffic congestion.
-Also of note is the requirement for a proportion of car parking spaces (1 in 5) that are provided to have electric vehicle charge points. - 4.33.
-A clear realisation by Bristol to acknowledge its limited road capacity has allowed it to focus more within its CBD on improving pedestrian, cycling and bus connections rather than the often futile attempts to increase road and car parking capacity at the expense of public amenity.
+Item No. 6.3 Agenda (Open Portion) Governance Committee Meeting 31/1/2017 Page 48 4.30.
+Bristol City has developed, (with the assistance of funding from Heritage,) a website called 'Know Your Place, an open source resource.
+The website is an extensive resource for the wider community as well as for proponents of development to allow better inform themselves of the particular historic qualities of its surroundings. e heritage r v them to 4.31.
+The Legible City is focused on creating a unique and coherent one that can expand beyond signage to encompass a range furniture and structures.
+It has a program of developing play connections, coupled with an open source map resource for individuals, communities and business and finally the physical with integrated sensor technology. of street ful use by 4.32.
+Bristol is also embarking on public realm improvement progra focusing on three distinct inner city precincts, the largest of w Temple Quarter surrounding the central train station.
+They h established the precinct as an enterprise zone providing a cle and urban design framework coupled with a streamlined regu approvals process for developments compliant with the urban framework.
+Interestingly car parking is purposely restricted central business districts to essential vehicles-only, noting the street network is limited in capacity and to allow for additional parking would simply exacerbate traffic congestion.
+Also of r requirement for a proportion of car parking spaces (1 in 5) the provided to have electric vehicle charge points. which is the have ear spatial ulatory n design within the at the at the il car hote is the 4.33.
+A clear realisation by Bristol to acknowledge its limited road of has allowed it to focus more within its CBD on improving ped cycling and bus connections rather than the often futile attem increase road and car parking capacity at the expense of put amenity. lestrian, npts to